Itinerary for Biking the Bolaven Loop

 After indulging in the complimentary breakfast at the resort, we walked to Tad E-Tu, the closest waterfall, accessible via a very steep staircase.
 The waterfall surroundings are very pretty and we feel that we could have spent a couple of hours relaxing there, but alas, we were running late.

-The next waterfall was Tad Yuang, after which we drove to the nearby Tad Fane.
+The next of the Bolaven Plateau waterfalls was Tad Yuang, after which we drove to the nearby Tad Fane.
 This waterfall can be only viewed from a viewpoint at a distance, and is the more developed of the lot, complete with a zipline if you care to be adventurous.
-Tad Champi is one of the prettiest waterfalls on the loop, though the condition of the road leading to it (on the other side of the Tad Fane access road) can be a bit tiring.
+Tad Champi is one of the prettiest of the Bolaven Plateau waterfalls, though the condition of the road leading to it (on the other side of the Tad Fane access road) can be a bit tiring.

 Access to Tad Yuang: 10,000 LAK (€1) each with 5,000 LAK (€0.50) parking fee.